-The PACE Math classroom will focus on project-based learning and enrichment.
-Students will work toward mastery of fourth and fifth grade math content standards.
-Students will be evaluated on in-class performance, and placement in this course will take the place of a traditional math class.
-Grades earned in PACE Math will be included on student report cards.
+The Advanced Math classroom will focus on project-based learning and enrichment.
+Students will work toward mastery of grade-level content standards.
+Instruction in Advanced Math 6th through 7th will compact learning standards for 6th, 7th, and 8th grade to prepare students for acceleration to Algebra.
+Grades earned in Advanced Math will be included on student report cards.